B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## Why the Difference Matters

-They start with Shopify, Amazon, or another DTC-heavy path.
-Then they add wholesale, retail, distributor shipments, or marketplace programs with different compliance needs.
-The warehouse still looks busy, but the process architecture underneath gets more fragile.
+A lot of brands become multi-channel before their operating model is ready for it.
+They start on Shopify, Amazon, or another DTC-heavy path, and then they add wholesale, retail, distributor shipments, or marketplace programs that carry their own compliance requirements.
+The operation still looks busy, but the warehouse processing architecture gets more fragile with each new channel.

-A 3PL that is strong at [DTC fulfillment](/fulfillment/dtc) may not be strong at retailer routing compliance.
-A provider that is comfortable with [B2B and wholesale fulfillment](/fulfillment/b2b) may not be optimized for fast parcel handling, returns, and customer-experience speed.
+That is why channel mix matters so much.
+A 3PL that is strong at [DTC fulfillment](/fulfillment/dtc) may not be strong at retailer routing compliance, and a provider that is comfortable with [B2B and wholesale fulfillment](/fulfillment/b2b) may not be optimized for fast parcel handling, returns, and customer-experience speed.

 Brands with both channels need more than a warehouse.
 They need a system that can switch operating modes without creating inventory confusion, labor drag, or service failures.
+That capability, more than raw square footage, is what separates a provider that can scale with you from one that cannot.

 ## 1. Order Profile: Small-Parcel Flow vs Structured Shipment Planning